SteveSandersonMS/wasm-component-sdk/README.md

 Also install an up-to-date Python 3.x.
 For example on Windows, [install Python from the Microsoft Store](https://www.microsoft.com/store/productId/9NCVDN91XZQP), and make sure it's available on your `PATH` (for example: check `python --version` prints a version).
 This is only required temporarily (a bug in Clang for WASI SDK means we require Emscripten, which in turn requires Python).

-### 2. Create a project and add WaskComponent.Sdk package
+### 2. Create a project and add WasmComponent.Sdk package

 * `dotnet new console -o MyApp`
 * `cd MyApp`